 Making Bar Tacks

-The zig zag foot and a stitch setting very close together and sewn multiple times in one spot creates a useful bar tack.
+The zig zag foot and a stitch setting very close together and sewn multiple times in one spot create a useful bar tack when sewing pockets.
 This close zigzag finish is a secure stitch at the top corners of pockets or the end of zip openings.

 Decorative Finish for Blankets